Flexible work is here to stay, here’s how you can encourage work-life balance that will promote company culture.

 These realities aren’t changing anytime soon, either— a study by Accenture found that 83% of workers prefer a hybrid model.
 Despite the challenges, there are a lot of benefits to hybrid work and employees are enjoying the flexibility, freedom, and possibility of increased work-life balance that comes with working from both the office and home.
 However, this is only possible if companies adopt practices and policies that support overall employee wellbeing.

 Hybrid work offers a buffet of benefits, from geographic freedom to curbed transportation costs to general convenience.
 But it also comes with significant challenges if employees don’t feel supported by their employers in maintaining work-life balance.
-Working from home, 22% of employees struggle to unplug from technology—and 51% of employees worry about striking a balance between work and personal time.
+Working from home makes it more difficult to unplug from technology and unwind after a long day of work.

 On good days, work nourishes us: it provides a healthy serving of inspiration and satisfaction.
 On bad days, it does just the opposite—leaving us drained and dissatisfied.